 - Cut the ribbon into TWO 12″ lengths.

 - Find the two 17″ x 11½” bottom panels.
 Place the panels right sides together, aligning all four sides.

-- Using the Wonder Clips, clip the panels together along the two 11½” sides.
+- Using the Wonder Clips (or similar), clip the panels together along the two 11½” sides.
 We used the handy ½” guides on the Jumbo Wonder Clips to set our seam allowance.

 - Using a ½” seam allowance and a Zipper foot, stitch the panels together along both sides.

 - Repeat with the two 17″ x 5½” top panels.
 First clipping along each 5½” side.